How Much Protein Should You Eat?

 My Personal Protein Goals

-Now, I could, in theory, consume all of this protein in one sitting but it would be very difficult, not to mention inefficient, so I spread it out over 3 or 4 meals plus a shake, aiming for about 30-40 grams per meal and 30 grams in my shake.
+Now, I could, in theory, consume all of this protein in one sitting but it would be very difficult, not to mention inefficient, so I spread it out over 3 or 4 meals plus a shake, aiming for about 30-40 grams per meal and 25 to 30 grams in my shake.
 This provides a constant stream of amino acids to my muscle tissues, helps me build more muscle and strength, and keeps me feeling full.

 Q: But how much protein should you be aiming for if you’re just looking to maintain a healthy body weight?